Nigeria AI Policy Tracker

 Latest action: Digital economy messaging remains high-level, with no consolidated executive AI safety posture published.

-Our ask: Issue a national executive statement endorsing precautionary frontier AI governance and multilateral engagement.
+Priority ask: Issue a national executive statement endorsing precautionary frontier AI governance and multilateral engagement.

 Executive leadership can set urgency and align institutions around a coherent national AI safety strategy.